chrisgarcia001/Synchronized-Multi-Assignment-Orienteering/README.md

-# Synchronized Multirole Orienteering
+# Synchronized Multi-Assignment Orienteering
-Problems, solutions, and algorithms for the Synchronized Multi-role Orienteering Problem.
+Problems, solutions, and algorithms for the Synchronized Multi-Assignment Orienteering Problem.

-This repository contains source code, benchmark problem sets, and solutions for research on the Synchronized Multi-role Orienteering Problem.
+This repository contains source code, benchmark problem sets, and solutions for research on the Synchronized Multi-Assignment Orienteering Problem.
 This repository is organized as follows:

 1. Core Source Code